Fluffy-Bean/dots/README.md

 #### Polybar

-- Requires Material and DejaVu Sans fonts installed
+- Requires Material, DejaVu Sans and Rubik fonts installed
 - For spotify module install [this](https://github.com/Jvanrhijn/polybar-spotify) and put into the Scripts folder

 #### Firefox